-Particulate Matter Monitoring.
-The Permittee shall conduct source tests on EU ID(s) < insert EU ID numbers > to determine the concentration of PM in the exhaust of EU ID(s) < insert EU ID numbers> as follows:
+- Particulate Matter Monitoring for Liquid Fuel-Fired Boilers and Heaters.
+The Permittee shall conduct source tests on EU ID(s) <insert EU ID numbers> to determine the concentration of PM in the exhaust of EU ID(s) <insert EU ID numbers> as follows: [18 AAC 50.040(j) and 50.326(j)(4)] [40 C.F.R.
+71.6(a)(3)(i) and 71.6(c)(6)] - 12.1 Except as allowed under Condition 12.3, conduct a PM source test according to the requirements set out in <insert Standard Source Test Section> no later than 90 calendar days after any time corrective maintenance fails to eliminate visible emissions greater than the 20 percent opacity threshold for two or more 18-minute observations in a consecutive six-month period. - 12.2 During each one-hour PM source test run, observe the exhaust for 60 minutes in accordance with Method 9 and calculate the average opacity measured during each one-hour test run.
+Submit a copy of these observations with the source test report. - 12.3 The PM source test requirement in Condition 12.1 is waived for an emission unit if: - a PM source test on that unit has shown compliance with the PM standard a. during this permit term, or - take corrective action and conduct two 18-minute visible emissions b. observations in a consecutive six-month period to show that the excess visible emissions described in Condition 12.1 no longer occur.

+Particulate Matter Recordkeeping for Liquid Fuel-Fired Boilers and Heaters.
+The Permittee shall keep records of the results of any PM testing and visible emissions observations conducted under Condition 12.

 [18 AAC 50.040(j) and 50.326(j)(4)] [40 C.F.R.
-71.6(a)(3)(i) and 71.6(c)(6)]
+71.6(a)(3)(ii) and 71.6(c)(6)]

-- 12.1 Conduct a PM source test according to the requirements set out in <insert Standard Source Test Section> no later than 90 calendar days after any time corrective maintenance fails to eliminate visible emissions greater than the 20 percent opacity threshold for two or more 18-minute observations in a consecutive six-month period. - 12.2 During each one-hour PM source test run, observe the exhaust for 60 minutes in accordance with Method 9 and calculate the average opacity measured during each one-hour test run. - 12.3 The PM source test requirement in Condition 12 is waived for an emission unit if: - a PM source test during the most recent semiannual reporting period on that a. unit shows compliance with the PM standard since permit issuance, or

-- h. if a follow-up visible emission observation conducted using Method-9 during the 90 days shows that the excess visible emissions described in Condition 3.1e no longer occur. - 13.
-Particulate Matter Recordkeeping.
-The Permittee shall keep records of the results of any PM testing and visible emissions observations conducted under Condition 12.
-[18 AAC 50.040(i) and 50.326(i)(4)] [40 C.F.R.
-71.6(a)(3)(ii) and 71.6(c)(6)] - 14.
-Particulate Matter Reporting.
+14. Particulate Matter Reporting.
 The Permittee shall report as follows: